adelriosantiago/git-as-dropbox/README.md

 No. Your local repository is left untouched.

 ##### Does git-as-dropbox change external repositories?
-*Yes*.
+Yes.
 GAD creates the _git-as-dropbox_ branch in your remote repository.
 All changes are pushed to this branch and this is how files are sync'ed to other computers.

 ##### How do completely remove GAD from tracking a repository?
 Stop GAD if currently running.
 Remove the _.git-as-dropbox_ hidden folder from your proyect.
 And delete the _git-as-dropbox_ branch from your external repository.
-GAD does not make changes to your original repository, however if you ever fetched all branches you will also need to delete these too.
+GAD does not make changes to your original repository, however if you ever fetched all branches in a local repo you might want to delete these too.

-##### GAD closes when I disconnect from my external repository.
+##### GAD closes when I disconnect from my the server.
 Why?
+This is normal.
 Any NodeJS app running on yor CLI will close as you disconnect from the server.
-This is normal.
-To do so you can use `nohup` or `pm2` (recommended).
+To keep GAD running use `nohup` or `pm2` (recommended).

 ## License